 National and local non-profits sell items or accept donations for ELCA, Heifer International, H.E.L.P.
 Uganda, and many more.
 It is held annually on the first Sunday of December.

 The vegetable garden produces a bountiful harvest for members of Trinity.
 Surplus vegetables are taken to the Larimer County Food Bank.

 Trinity Lutheran Church is a FFH host site and Ft.
 Collins Friends Meeting is our support congregation.

 Local and World Hunger

-Members donate dollars and food to the Larimer County Food Bank and support other local organizations such as the Homelessness Prevention Initiative as well as donating to ELCA World Hunger.
+Members donate dollars and food to the Larimer County Food Bank and support other local organizations as well as donating to ELCA World Hunger.

 Learn about our partnership with ClimateWise.
 See how we get involved in Earth Day and other environmental discussions/topics.